ITensor/website/docs/tutorials/MPS/main.md

 which automatically makes a random product-state MPS.

+For read-only access to a particular tensor of the MPS, use the ``psi.A(j)`` method.
+This method is called "A" because it is very common in the MPS literature to use the letter A to denote MPS tensors.
+For example, if we want to print the fourth tensor of the above MPS, we could do

+    Print(psi.A(4));

+For read and write access to an MPS tensor, use the ``psi.Aref(j)`` method.
+This method is called "Aref" because it returns a reference to the j'th "A" tensor.
+Here is an example of using this method to multiply the third MPS tensor by a scalar:

+    psi.Aref(3) *= 0.1827;

+Another way to modify the tensors of an MPS is to use the ``.setA`` method.

+### Working with MPS Gauges

 The gauge of an MPS can be chosen to make computing local properties very efficient.
 The gauge used in standard DMRG calculations chooses a certain site to be the <i>orthogonality center</i>.
 All sites to the left and right of the orthogonality center will be left and right orthogonal, respectively.

 To set site 4 of the 5-site MPS above to be the orthogonality center, call